gno-playground/gnofundme/README.md

 # GnoFundMe

-A [Gno][1] smart contract ("realm") implementing campaign-based crowdfunding: a individual creates a campaign with a purpose and funding goal, and other individuals can pledge donations to it.
+A [Gno][1] smart contract ("realm") implementing campaign-based crowdfunding: an individual creates a campaign with a purpose and funding goal, and other individuals can pledge donations to it.

 <table>